 Not a Sports City...

-… yet!
 Las Vegas hasn’t traditionally been a sports city but that is changing.
-They had an amazing hockey season that made the city go wild.
+We had an amazing hockey season with the Knights that made the city go wild.
 We also have the Raiders and the Aces (WNBA) won the championship in 2022.

 Now we just need a pro baseball (there are talks of one soon) and NBA.
 This is actually a pro for Esther, since she’s anti-sports.

 Local Tip: It’s still a huge sports city when it comes to sports gambling.
 There are also less traditional sports like UFC and e-sports that often come to town.

 It's a Transient City

 Because Las Vegas is a transient city, people are less invested in getting to know you and vice versa.
-If we didn’t know people here already, it would definitely feel lonely.
+If we didn’t know people here already, it would feel lonely.